Medicare Fraud Attorney Miami Florida & Healthcare Fraud Defense Lawyers

 If federal agents have contacted you, requested documents, or sent a subpoena, you may be a target, subject, or witness — and this status can change quickly.
 Do not assume you’re safe.
 Only a federal defense attorney can find out your legal status and protect you from making costly mistakes.

-7. Do I need a lawyer who specifically handles federal healthcare fraud cases?
+7. Do I need a Miami healthcare fraud attorney who specifically handles federal healthcare fraud cases?

 Answer: